1. What is Georgia Foreign LLC Registration?

 - Owning or leasing real estate or business property located in Georgia

-3. Georgia foreign LLC registration requirements
+3. Georgia Foreign LLC registration requirements

 - Georgia Registered Agent with a physical street address in Georgia